Last Updated on July 16, 2021 by Grow with Bovees

 Excellent decision – good for you!

-Battery Powered Weed Eaters, in particular, have come a long way since their inception, and are fast becoming the best way to manage a lot more of your garden than just the bits of lawn your mower can’t reach.
+Battery powered weed eaters, in particular, have come a long way since their inception, and are fast becoming the best way to manage a lot more of your garden than just the bits of lawn your mower can’t reach.

 Plus!
-They produce zero-emissions.
+Cordless string trimmers produce zero-emissions.

-So not only will you be contributing to a greener environment, but you’ll also have less excuse not to keep up with your garden maintenance.
+So, with a cordless string trimmer, not only will you be contributing to a greener environment, but you’ll also have less excuse not to keep up with your garden maintenance.
 (There’s a catch to everything!
 Right?)

 Well, help is at hand for our fellow ‘weed wacker demons’…because the Bovees Research Team have done all the dross work for you!